hojahoja/Gem-Poacher/documentation/user_manual.md

 ### Troubleshooting: Recreate config.

-If you run into issues with the config file or just want to regenerate default settings you can either delete the `config.ini` in `src/config` and run the game. or you can run:
+If you run into issues with the config file or just want to regenerate the default settings you can either delete the `config.ini` in `src/config` and run the game.
+Or you can run:

 ```sh
 Poetry run invoke create-config